While the ELD mandate is a recent event, solutions to track driver locations and Hours of Service have been around since the 1990s.

 Ready for a change?

 Transitioning is easy with KeepTruckin.
-We’re ready to help you through every step and have competitive buyout offers available for those restricted by contracts.
 Click below to get a demo of the future of fleet management technology.